 Selecting a backup to restore initiates the import process:

-The import process includes an additional phase that alerts you that the new backup will overwrite your website’s database, media, plugins, and themes.
-This is the final stage in the procedure, and you can cancel it at any time.
+The import process includes an additional phase that alerts you that the new backup will replace matching content.
+This is the final stage of the procedure, and you can cancel it at any time.
 After clicking “Proceed,” you will be unable to halt the import process.
 The duration of the import procedure is determined by the size of your website’s data.

 When finished, a successful import will show the following message: